Disclosure: Your support helps keep Commodity.com running! We earn a referral fee for some brokers & services we list on this page. Learn more...

 Is eToro a CFD broker?

 Yes, eToro is a CFD broker (though not in the US). eToro offers CFD trading on commodities futures, currencies, indices futures, and stocks.
-They also offer cryptocurrency trading and cryptocurrency-fiat currency trading.
+They also offer cryptocurrency trading and cryptocurrency-fiat currency trading (not intended for users in the UK).
 In addition, account holders can buy and sell cryptocurrency on eToro without a digital wallet.

 eToro is fully regulated by CySEC, FCA, and ASIC.